Available with Spatial Analyst license.

 If the input Source Raster is floating point, the Value Raster must be set, and it must be an integer.
 The Value Raster will take precedence over any setting of the Source Field.

 The field used to assign values to the source locations.
 It must be an integer type.
 If the Value Raster has been set, the values in that input will take precedence over any setting for the Source Field.

 The threshold that the accumulative distance values cannot exceed.
 If an accumulative Euclidean distance exceeds this value, the output value for the pixel location will be NoData.
-The default distance is to the edge of the output raster.
+The default distance is to the extent of the output raster.

 The pixel size at which the output raster will be created.
 If the cell size was explicitly set in Environments, that will be the default cell size.
 If Environments was not set, the output cell size will be the same as the Source Raster.

 Geoprocessing Environment settings for global functions are controlled at the application level.
 Setting processing environments in ArcGIS Pro can be done by selecting the Environments button on the Analysis tab.
 See Analysis environments and Spatial Analyst for additional details on environment settings.

 The following environments are supported by this global function: